Grand Duchy of Posen: Territorial administration

 The monarch of the grand duchy, with title of Grand Duke of Posen, was the Hohenzollern king of Prussia and his representative was the Duke-Governor (Statthalter): the first was Prince Antoni Radziwiłł (1815–1831), who was married to Princess Louise of Prussia, the king's cousin.
 The governor was assigned to give advice in matters of Polish nationality, and had the right to veto the administration decisions; in reality, however, all administrative power was in the hands of the Prussian upper-president of the province.

-Organizations
+Organisations

-Organizations for items of general interest or province-wide purposes:
+Organisations for items of general interest or province-wide purposes: